42BV/rest-convention/06-security.md

 ### Authentication

 Authenticating to a REST API is not something Spring Security offers out of the box.
 Fortunately there are sufficient hooks to add this easily.
-You can use the extension points of the form based authentication, which is described in [great detail here](https://dzone.com/articles/secure-rest-services-using), or you can create your own AuthenticationProcessingFilter.
+You can use the extension points of the form based authentication, which is described in [great detail here](https://dzone.com/articles/secure-rest-services-using), or you can create your own RestAuthenticationFilter.
 Which is what I will explain here.
 First, we need some collaborating objects:

 #### PrincipalService